justinbodnar/stocktuna/README.md

 # PROPOSED DATA SET ARCHITECTURE

-QUESTION: How wo we create a data set to train on historical trends?
+QUESTION: How do we create a data set to train on historical trends?

 	- using monte carlo simulations
 	- create random investments on random days in history